wavefrontHQ/docs/pages/doc/logging_faq.md

 summary: Learn how to customize your logging experience and find answers for frequently asked questions.
 ---

 {% include important.html content="Tanzu Observability Logs (Beta) is enabled only for selected customers.
-If you'd like to participate, contact your Tanzu Observability account representative."%}
+If you'd like to participate, contact your Tanzu Observability account representative or [technical support](wavefront_support_feedback.html#support)."%}

 ## My Logging Solution Doesn't Use the Default Attributes